 Tooth loss is only the most obvious indicator of gum disease.
 Scientific research has discovered linkage between gum disease and stroke, heart disease, diabetes - even an increased risk for pregnant women.
 When your gums become diseased, your entire immune system is weakened.

 In the past, fear of painful dental surgery has kept people with gum disease from seeking the care they needed.
 Well, those days are gone forever.
 Choose Piedmont Dentistry of Charlotte, NC for all your periodontics needs!

 Gingivitis is a generative disease that, left untreated, will cause significant tooth and gum deterioration.
 Just the word gingivitis can strike panic in a patient’s mind.
 The reality is that the treatment is simple and performed right in our Charlotte, NC office.

 Plaque and tarter that sits on the teeth provides an environment, which allows bacteria to thrive and multiply.
 The bacteria cause the gums to become inflamed and bleed.
 The condition becomes more noticeable when you brush your teeth or sometimes when you eat.
 These are signs of the early stage of gingivitis.
-Gingivitis is easily treated by having the hygienist scale and polish the teeth.
+Gingivitis is easily treated by having our hygienist, Kelly, scale and polish your teeth.
 If gingivitis is left untreated, the condition will progress and the roots will need a planing.
 The difference between scaling and root planing is simple.
 Scaling is the removal of the dental tartar from the tooth surface Root planing is the process of smoothing the root surfaces and removing the infected tooth structure.

-As non-surgical procedures, scaling and planing are performed without any anesthesia, in the dentist’s office.
+As non-surgical procedures, scaling and planing are performed without any anesthesia, in our office.
 While the procedure is usually painless, advanced stages of gingivitis may make it necessary to numb the area for complete comfort.
 Deep scaling and root planing is usually broken down into one section of the mouth per appointment.
 This allows for adequate healing time and reduces the time for each appointment.